Loading...

 Pressure washing is carried out using specialist equipment that is connected to your water supply.
 Using concentrated movements, pressure washing will instantly remove all of the debris from the surface, leaving it looking as good as new.

-Should you pay for a power washing professional?
+Should you pay for a pressure washing professional?

-When it comes to power washing, it's usually a good idea for pay a professional due to safety risks and the possibility of property damage.
+When it comes to power washing, it's usually a good idea to pay a professional due to safety risks and the possibility of property damage.

 Many people who opt for DIY pressure washing can accidentally damage their property's surfaces due to a lack of experience and knowledge.
 Despite its effectiveness, pressure washing exerts a significant force that can harm delicate materials like wood, stucco, and even certain types of siding.
 Without the proper expertise and equipment, DIY pressure washing attempts can result in costly damage, including etching, chipping, or water intrusion.